-The House of Hope will serve young adults between the ages of 18-24 regardless of gender identity or sexual orientation.
+The House of Hope will serve young adults 18-24 years old, who identify as LGBTQ, are being stigmatized, discriminated against or are the targets of violence.
 During their stay, staff will help residents focus on the following areas:

 With the partnership between YCC, JASMYN and Changing Homelessness, the House of Hope will be able to close the gap in serving individuals like Miguel.
 We will provide a safe place for them to find support, counseling, security and the opportunity to see that they have a bright and hopeful future.
 The House of Hope will be a stabilizing force for young people in our community.